Let’s keep our wildlife wild and our citizens safe.

-Seen a bear in your neighbourhood: remember the importance of reporting human-bear conflicts to the Conservation Officer Service’s toll-free RAPP line (1-877-952-7277).
+Is a bear causing problems in your neighbourhood?
+Please report any bear conflicts to the Conservation Officer Service’s toll-free RAPP line (1-877-952-7277).

 Spring has arrived and hungry bears are looking for food.
 It is time to be diligent in cleaning up your yard and securing attractions.
 If your home is in Sooke, chances are good that you have bears for neighbors.
 How well you get along with these somewhat gluttonous neighbors depends on you.
 Although bears are generally shy and usually avoid humans, they are opportunistic and will search for human food supplies when natural foods are not available, or when they are easy to obtain.